What Is The Washington State Long Term Care Tax?

 What Insurance Companies Are Approved For LTC Insurance

-Here is the list of insurance companies approved in Washington to provide Long-Term Care insurance.
+Here is the list of insurance companies approved in Washington for Long-Term Care insurance.
 Utilize a licensed insurance agent like The Annuity Expert to help find your best options to avoid this payroll tax.
 You can shop long-term care annuities as a starting point.

 WA Long Term Care Tax Definitions and Information Links